mi-ar-82/2024.12.24--movie-project_3.0_oop-web/readme.md

 4. Add Your OMDb API Key
-Create a file named omdb_api_key.py in the config/ directory and add your OMDb API key:
+Create a file named .env in the root directory and add your OMDb API key:
     ```python
-    # config/omdb_api_key.py
+    # .env
     OMDB_API_KEY = "your_actual_api_key_here"

 5. Run the Application